pushme-pullyou/tootoo-2021/lib09/frx-file-read-xhr/README.md

 ## Concept

 * Open any type of file and send the data to an appropriate parser
+* Open any zip file, decompress it and send the data to an appropriate parser

 ## To Do / Wish List